nietovaca/heroku-app/README.md

 NOTES:
 update tabTitles: |<%=tabTitle%>

+BREAK:

 Programatic Ideas and Questions :
 Is there a way to make each standard save as a variable and then call on it for other use?

 Design Ideas & QUestions:
-Drop down details for each standard - hide the whole thing drop down for each radio button: benchmarks/distinguishing features of each level
+Drop down details for contribution type color change after student participation/when students participate more than once